 The Bank's market risk measurement system includes all positions that are exposed to market risks and measures all material aspects of market risk.
 This also includes the measurement of the Bank's exposure to interest rate risk, arising from positions in the Banking book.
 The Interest Rate Gap Report (IRGap) is the main tool used for identification and management of interest rate risk on a bank-wide level.
 In the IRGap the balance sheet and off-balance sheet positions are analyzed by transforming them into Interest Rate Risk Equivalent Instruments and by distributing the cash flows of these instruments into a predefined set of time-bands.
 It is produced separately for each specific currency and in total BGN/EUR equivalent.
-It is produced by Market Risk Dept. on a weekly basis and at each end-of-month date and is presented to the management at Bank and Group level.
-The report is based on EFG Bank Group's guidelines, while the underlying assumptions are constantly reviewed and updated to ensure their adequate reflection of the local specifics.
+It is presented to the management at Bank and Group level.
+The report is based on Group guidelines, while the underlying assumptions are constantly reviewed and updated to ensure their adequate reflection of the local specifics.

-The report represents a maturity/re-pricing schedule that distributes all Bank's assets, liabilities and interest-sensitive off-balance sheet positions into "time-bands" according to their maturity (if fixed rate) or time remaining to their next re-pricing (if floating rate), combined with the calculation of two duration equivalent measures: 1-year and 10-year duration equivalents.
-There are Risk Committee approved nominal limits for the two duration equivalent measures, set to ensure that the overall Bank exposure to interest-rate risk is acceptable and in line with the Bank's market risk appetite.
+The report represents a maturity/re-pricing schedule that distributes all of the Bank's assets, liabilities and interest-sensitive off-balance sheet positions into "time-bands" according to their maturity (if fixed rate) or time remaining to their next re-pricing (if floating rate), combined with the calculation of two duration equivalent measures: 1-year and 10-year duration equivalents.
+There are Risk Committee approved nominal limits for the two duration equivalent measures, set to ensure that the overall Bank exposure to interest rate risk is acceptable and in line with the Bank's market risk appetite.
 The utilization of these limits is monitored on a weekly basis by Market Risk Dept. and any excesses are escalated to the management bodies of the Bank and the Group.
 The gap analysis is supplemented by calculation of risk indicators such as duration analysis of the bond portfolios and calculation of interest rate sensitivity to specific interest rate shifts.
-Monthly stress tests are performed to assess the impact of interest rate changes on the Bank's Profit and Loss and economic value.
+Monthly stress tests are performed to assess the impact of interest rate changes on the Bank's profit & loss and economic value.

 The time-band distribution of assets and liabilities in the IRGap report is based on certain assumptions, concerning especially the positions without clearly defined maturity or interest rate profile and the ones where actual maturity may deviate from the contractual one.
 These assumptions are regularly re-assessed in order to ensure their accuracy and adequacy.
+For example, in 2012 the treatment of loans, priced on the Bank's Base Interest Rates (BIRs), was changed.
+These types of loans were moved from the 1M to the 3M time-band of the report to reflect more accurately their interest rate risk profile.

-For example, in the Interest Rate Gap Report for the purposes of calculating Interest Rate Risk Equivalent Instruments for current and savings accounts, on the basis of specific assumptions approved by the Group Risk Management, these are distributed in the closest time-band (1 month) to reflect properly their interest rate sensitivity.
+For the purposes of calculating Interest Rate Risk Equivalent Instruments for current and savings accounts, on the basis of specific assumptions approved by the Group Risk

+Management, these are distributed in the closest time-band (1 month) to reflect properly their interest rate sensitivity.
 For instruments with fixed interest rate, the principal payments are distributed into time-bands according to their repayment schedule at the respective payment dates, while floating rate instruments are distributed according to their next interest re-pricing.